-HEPA filtration is a physical process: it relies on momentum to capture variously-sized microscopic particles when they’re drawn at high speed through a dense, felt-like net with gaps of varying size.
-It’s not that any given gap in the net’s mesh is fine enough to capture everything; it’s that, cumulatively, almost nothing but air will make it through the thick, multi-layered net without being caught.
+HEPA filtration is a physical process: It relies on momentum to capture variously sized microscopic particles when they’re drawn at high speed through a dense, feltlike net with gaps of varying size.
+It’s not that any given gap in the net’s mesh is fine enough to capture everything; it’s that, cumulatively, almost nothing but air will make it through the thick, multilayered net without being caught.
 That’s opposed to what most of us envision when we think of filtration: uniform particles (say, pieces of pasta) trapped by uniform holes (a colander) as the carrying medium (water) slowly drains away.

 In HEPA filtration, a dense and seamless sheet of very small fibers (usually fiberglass) is pleated like an accordion and mounted, sealed at the edges, in a frame of metal or plastic, creating an airtight filter.
-A fan draws air rapidly from side of the filter to the other, and the seamless sheet and the sealing mean that air on one side can’t pass through to the other side without being filtered.
+A fan draws air rapidly from one side of the filter to the other, and the seamless sheet and the sealing mean that air on one side can’t pass through to the other side without being filtered.
 (To help ensure a steady airflow, many HEPA filters also interleave the pleats with impervious sheets of aluminum or plastic.)

 The fibers in a HEPA filter capture airborne particulates in three basic ways, but they all come down to the comparatively huge differences in size between those particulates—solid, though generally microscopic, things like smoke particles—and truly infinitesimal gaseous atoms and molecules.
 The latter are so small that they flow more or less freely between the HEPA filter’s fibers, allowing for unimpeded passage of gases (“air”) from one side of the filter to the other.
 By contrast, particulates, while small on a human scale, are hundreds or thousands of times larger than gaseous atoms and molecules.
 That means particulates have so much momentum that they cannot simply “go with the flow” of the air.
-Instead, for three reasons, based on their size, they are virtually guaranteed to slam into the fibers.
+Instead, for three reasons, based on their size, they are pretty much guaranteed to slam into the fibers.
 In short, gases are drawn through quickly and with little resistance while, simultaneously, almost everything that isn’t gaseous gets caught.
 Thus, High Efficiency Particle Arrestance.

-Crucially, the hardest particles to capture are what you might call the Baby Bears: at 0.3 microns, they’re at the low limit of interception momentum and above the limit of diffusion—in other words, “just right” to get through a HEPA filter.
+Crucially, the hardest particles to capture are what you might call the Baby Bears: at 0.3 micron, they’re at the low limit of interception momentum and above the limit of diffusion—in other words, “just right” to get through a HEPA filter.
 The solution is to make the filter dense enough that even at the 0.3-micron limit, there are enough fibers between the unfiltered and filtered side to capture most of them.
-And again, according to the U.S. HEPA standard, “most of them” means 99.97 percent—damn near all.
+And again, according to the US HEPA standard, “most of them” means 99.97 percent—damn near all.
 Which is the standard we used.
-The European Union certifies “HEPA” on a numeric scale, and the lowest, and very common, one is less than 85 percent of 0.3-micron particles (“E10”).
+The European Union certifies HEPA on a numeric scale, and the lowest, and very common, one is less than 85 percent of 0.3-micron particles (“E10”).
 At the risk of offense: Buy American.
 And if you have to buy European, insist on a purifier rated to H13 (99.95 percent of 0.3-micron particles removed).